JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-09-20-bert_classifier_qs_en.md

 ## Description

-Pretrained BertForSequenceClassification model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `qs-classifier-bert` is a English model originally trained by `asvs`.
+Pretrained BertForSequenceClassification model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `qs-classifier` is a English model originally trained by `asvs`.

 ## Predicted Entities